prazzon/Rocket-type/README.md

 1. **Diverse Typing Modes:**
    Rocket type offers a range of modes to suit every typist's preference, including:
-   - Timed challenges
+   - Timed challenges,
-   - Random word sequences
+   - Random word sequences,
-   - Quotes challenges
+   - Quotes challenges, and more

 2. **Progress Tracking:**
    The application saves your typing history, providing valuable insights into your improvement over time.
 Track your performance and celebrate your achievements.